waggle-sensor/waggle-docs/docs/tutorials/compute-at-edge.md

 ![Plugins in Sage](./images/plugin-sage.svg)

+## Exploring existing edge applications

+One of the major goals of Sage is to provide the science community with a diverse set of edge applications to enable new kinds of research.
+These edge applications are maintained in the [Edge Code Repository](https://portal.sagecontinuum.org) and contain information and links to their source repos.

+We encourage users to explore the [ECR](https://portal.sagecontinuum.org) to get familiar with existing applications as well a references if you develop your own edge applications.

 ## Developing new edge applications

 Writing a new edge applications (i.e. __plugin__) consists of the following steps:

-1. Write plugin code.
+1. Write plugin code

-2. Submit plugin to the [Edge Code Repository](https://portal.sagecontinuum.org).
+2. Submit plugin to the [Edge Code Repository](https://portal.sagecontinuum.org)
-3. Schedule plugin for deployment.
+3. Schedule plugin for deployment
-4. Access plugin data.
+4. Access plugin data

 The following sections cover each of these steps in detail.

-### Write plugin code.
+### Write plugin code

 The entry point to writing plugins is our Python library [pywaggle](https://github.com/waggle-sensor/pywaggle).
 This library provides all the necessary abstractions for accessing and publishing data.
 For this step, please refer to pywaggle's own in-depth guide on [writing plugins](https://github.com/waggle-sensor/pywaggle/blob/main/docs/writing-a-plugin.md).

-### Submit plugin to the Edge Code Repository.
+### Submit plugin to the Edge Code Repository

 We require plugins to be submitted to the [Edge Code Repository](https://portal.sagecontinuum.org) to be built and tested to validate that they are ready to be scheduled on nodes.